GuoyaoShen/Application-of-Deep-Learning-Concept-in-Potential-Field-CLF-CBF-Method/README.md

 # Application-of-Deep-Learning-Concept-in-Potential-Field-CLF-CBF-Method
 Some initial thoughs and corresponding work of applying optimizers and activation functions in potential-based path finding task.

-For the report for this project, see [here](https://drive.google.com/file/d/1z-baPbQhgcbU4BF9MTtk8ipE8aZwfPiu/view?usp=sharing).
+For the report paper for this project, see [here](https://drive.google.com/file/d/1z-baPbQhgcbU4BF9MTtk8ipE8aZwfPiu/view?usp=sharing).

 * "main_results.m" is the code for the essential part in the project paper, use this as a start.
 * You can further use script "test_optimizer.m" to explore the optimizers. "test_plot_field.m" will give out the potential field and corresponding vector flow field of the maps.